cylc/cylc-doc/src/user-guide/removing-workflows.rst

 .. note::

-   Trying to clean a directory that contains more than one :term:`run directory` is not allowed, as a safety feature.
+   Trying to clean a directory that contains more than one run directory is not allowed, as a safety feature.
 You can override this using the ``--force`` option, but this will not clean remote install targets or follow symlink dirs as described above.